jeremyosborne/ant_cities/README.md

 - Not Started or on hold.

 * User Interface
-    - Make a GameAssets class that offers dev friendliness for finding things that implement the entity interface, or that just want to find by string.
-Should have an image and a color class.
-    - Add an event assignment and removal as separate functions that are part of the lifecycle of something.
+    * Add an event assignment and removal as separate functions that are part of the lifecycle of something.
 (These go in the PygameView.)
         - This will likely also be part of preventing events from going through to other UI during a modal control.